learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/React_Navigation.md

   );
 }
 ```
-We now have passed id of 1 to page2, then we could access this value in page 2 by:
+We now have passed the id of 1 to page2, then we could access this value in page 2 by:
 ```
 function Page2({ route, navigation }) {
   const {id} = route.params